 Symantha Parr leads the development and creation of The Presence of Wool, a community dance collaboration.

-The Presence of Wool will involve three professional dancers for a three-week rehearsal period.
-Community engagement with young dancers and wool artists will run over a six month period, creating movement plus costuming and a wool installation.
+The Presence of Wool involved three professional dancers for a three-week rehearsal period.
+Community engagement with young dancers and wool artists ran prior over a six month period, creating movement plus costuming and a wool installation.

-Inspired by the old Albany Woollen Mill, the presences and ghosts of the past, dance to the innovative music of local sound artist James Gentle.
-He weaves the narratives, stories and samples of the outdoor site into this contemporary dance performance.
-Local and historical textiles created by wool artisans will entwine the dancers and adorn the site.
+Inspired by the old Albany Woollen Mill, the presences and ghosts of the past, dancers performed to the innovative music of local sound artist James Gentle.
+Local and historical textiles created by wool artisans entwined the dancers and adorned the site.

-The project culminates in a performance during Albany Arts Festival on the 12th and 13th of April 2019.
-Tickets available through the link
+The project culminated in a performance during Albany Arts Festival on the 12th and 13th of April 2019.
+Read the review of the performance by Seesaw Mag.

 One of the aims of the Peel Region project is to deliver a community engagement program with a clear audience development outcome.
 Encouraging new and existing artists and audiences to take in more dance performances, engage in more challenging dance practice and develop a greater understanding of the medium.